duparq/hwa/README.md

 ========

-The `examples/` directory contains a few examples aimed at illustrating various features of HWA, currently only for Atmel ATtiny44 and ATtiny84 devices (ATtinyx5 and ATmegax8 should be available soon as they were already supported before HWA was last rewritten).
+The `examples/` directory contains a few examples aimed at illustrating various features of HWA, currently only for Atmel ATtiny44/84 and ATmega328P devices (ATtinyx5 should be available soon as it was supported before HWA was last rewritten).

 As a first check, you can run `make tests` in the HWA base directory to check that all examples compile without error.
 You'll need a properly configured